Shihao-Feng-98/osqp-eigen_qpOASES_tutorial/README.md

 source ~/.bashrc
 ```

-Then modify the head files in /usr/local/include/OsqpEigen, make sure the osqp.h can be found.
+Then modify the head files in */usr/local/include/OsqpEigen*, make sure the osqp.h can be found.
+Modifing the file Constraints.hpp, Data.hpp, Settings.hpp, Solver.hpp, Solver.tpp, SparseMatrixHelper.hpp